rosseng/nodejs-chatutil/README.md

 Installation (instructions from Socket.IO):
 1. Run "npm install express" from command line in the directory where the package.json is.
 2. Run "npm install socket.io" from command line in the directory where the package.json is.
+3. Run "npm install colors" from command line in the directory where the package.json is.
-3. Download files from master repository into wanted directory.
+4. Download files from master repository into wanted directory.

 Usage:
 1. From command line and in the directory where the repository is stored, run "node chatservice.js"